osate/website/source/osate-releases.md

 #### Known Issues

   1. Using the AADL Property View to edit property values results in bad formatting.
+  2. End points for connections representing mode transitions triggers and property values which reference connections are incorrect if the mode transition or referenced connection does not contain a bendpoint.

 ### Version 2.3.0